Wyględów: Characteristics

-At 137 Wołoska Street is located the National Medical Institute of the Ministry of Interior and Administration, which operates as the hospital and medical research institute.
+Wygledów also includes the State Medical Institute of the Ministry of Interior and Administration, located at 137 Wołoska Street, which operates as the hospital and medical research institute.
 It is also designated to provide healthcare to the most important people in the national government, including the president and the prime minister, as well as international delegates.
-At 1 Spartańska Street is also located the National Institute of Geriatrics, Rheumatology and Rehabilitation.
+Additionally, the neighbourhood also has the National Institute of Geriatrics, Rheumatology and Rehabilitation at 1 Spartańska Street.